TheOGChips/tsudoku/README.md

 ## Updates

-### From source
+### From GitHub

 #### If installed using Git via HTTPS or SSH (options 1 or 2), navigate to the *tsudoku* directory, then perform the following steps:

 >`$ git pull`
->`$ make upgrade`
+>`$ tsudoku.sh upgrade`

-#### If installed via direct downloaded (option 3), delete the *tsudoku* directory and repeat the installation process as described in the **Installation** section again.
+#### If installed via direct download (option 3), delete the *tsudoku* directory and repeat the installation process as described in the **Installation** section again.

 >`$ rm -rf tsudoku`
 >`$ wget https://github.com/TheOGChips/tsudoku/archive/refs/heads/main.zip -O tsudoku.zip`
 >`$ unzip tsudoku.zip && mv tsudoku-main tsudoku && cd tsudoku`
+>`$ tsudoku.sh install`

+### From Crates.io

+See the README at the `rust-port` branch at https://github.com/TheOGChips/tsudoku/tree/rust-port .

+## Uninstallation

+### From GitHub

+#### If installed using Git via HTTPS or SSH (options 1 or 2), navigate to the *tsudoku* directory, then perform the following steps:

->`$ make`
+>`$ tsudoku.sh remove`

+#### If installed via direct download (option 3), delete the *tsudoku* directory after performing the same step for options 1 and 2 above.

+### From Crates.io

+See the README at the `rust-port` branch at https://github.com/TheOGChips/tsudoku/tree/rust-port .

-## Status update: 18 May 2024
+## Status Update: 18 October 2024

-Current release version: 1.0.8
+### Current release version: 2.1.2

-tsudoku is now ready for official release!
-Barring any potential future bug fixes (except for a handy couple of additions for you WSL users in the near future), this will be the last update for the C++ version until the Rust port is finished.
+Good news!
+The Rust port of `tsudoku` is now complete, fully playable, and ready for an official v2.0.0 release!
+This means that the original C++ version will no longer be maintained, and as the porting process revealed it was a bit of a buggy mess anyway.
 Anyone is welcome to notify me of a bug fix by email at: github.spokesman589@passmail.net .

-If you have played tsudoku and enjoyed your experience, and you feel obligated to compensate me for my time working on this, you can also email me to ask about setting up a one-time donation.
+If you have played `tsudoku` and enjoyed your experience, please let me know via email as well; I'd love to hear about it!
 Have fun playing!

+### What happened to v1.x?

+If you're wondering what happened to v1.x, that is the original C++ version.
+Since all that work wasn't tracked in crates.io, it will look like v1.x is missing; however, anyone who wants to see the v1.x source code can still find it on this project's Github page.